-By Randy Swart, Director
+By Randy Swart, Executive Director

 Bicycle Helmet Safety Institute

 Summary: This is a page of oral history on helmets, just one man's recollection of how bicycle helmets developed.

 Around the turn of the century racing cyclists began using "helmets" made of strips of leather-covered padding, initially with a ring of leather around the head and a wool ring above that.
 Then the style evolved and the ring of leather around the head was supplemented by strips of leather arranged longitudinally on the head.
 When I started racing in the 70's we called them "hairnets" and the nicest ones were made in Italy of beautiful soft leather.
 By then the interior of the strip was a foam, but it wasn't very protective.
 They also rotted from sweat.
 I asked the more experienced racers if the hairnet we were required to use in races was protective, and they said "they don't help at all in the initial impact, but they keep your ears from being ground off while you're sliding over the pavement."
 Years later lab testing showed that their assessment from field experience was exactly correct.

 By the early 1970's club and racing cyclists with shared experience could see that the injuries that were the worst and the major cause of death were head injuries.
 We could also see that a helmet could do a lot of good.
 Some riders just ignored that, as they do today.
 Others began using hockey helmets.
 Still others turned to the plethora of headgear on the market, including "bump caps" and others that were more illusion than protection.

 The Snell Foundation had promulgated the first bicycle helmet standard in the U.S. in 1970, but at the time only a light motorcycle helmet could pass it, and that meant two pounds of unvented helmet.
 Very few, if any, helmets were certified to it, and none made their way to bike shops.
 Since there was no commonly used standard, there was no way for the consumer to find out which helmets were most protective.

 In 1974 the Washington Area Bicyclist Association despaired of finding information on the relative protection of helmet brands and formed a Helmet Committee to collect data from ride testing.
 WABA procured helmets from many sources and began a series of ride tests.
 At that time we found that the helmets on the market mostly had some kind of shell with a squishy foam liner.
 None had crushable EPS (picnic cooler) foam until the Bell Biker (below) and the Mountain Safety Research bike helmet came to market in the mid-1970's.
 Bike club experience quickly showed that both were far better in performance than the others on the market